JetSetIlly/Gopher2600/README.md

 ## Hand Controllers

-Joystick, paddle and keypad inputs are supported.
+Joystick, paddle and keyboard inputs are supported.
 Currently, only joysticks and paddles for the left player are available however.

 The joystick is operated via the cursor keys on the keyboard and the spacebar in place of the fire button.